NimilRl/VirtualExpo/README.md

 npm run deploy
 ```

-## Live Demos
+## Live Demos 👁️

 Witness VirtualExpo in motion: [Watch Here](https://nimilrl.github.io/VirtualExpo/)
 if the given link doesn't work go with this [Demo](https://3dvirtualexpo.netlify.app/)

 ## Acknowledge the Craft

-Citing this platform:
+Citing this platform 🏆:
 ```
 Nimil.
 (2023).
 VirtualExpo: A New Dimension in Exhibition.
 ```